What are cultural values? Cultural competence

 Introduction

-For some, these are objects of satisfaction of their cultural needs, for others, it is a way of existence or a means of making a living.
+For some, these are objects to satisfy their cultural needs, for others, they are a way of existence or a means of making money.

-Satisfaction of cultural needs is both the enjoyment of already created works of art, and the ability to create, store, collect, study, etc. a work of art.
-Cultural heritage forms a set of material and spiritual cultural values of other eras that are subject to conservation, reassessment and use of existing achievements .
+Satisfaction of cultural needs is both the enjoyment of already created works of art, and the ability to create, store, collect, study, etc. Works of art.
+Cultural heritage forms a set of material and spiritual cultural values of other eras that are subject to preservation, revaluation and use of existing achievements .

-Interest in the problem of cultural values can be considered an indicator of the level of cultural development of the population of any country.
-Today, developing countries are demanding the return of cultural property, and this problem is being actively discussed by international organizations and international forums.
+Interest in the issue of cultural values can be considered an indicator of the level of cultural development of the population of any country.
+Today, developing countries are demanding the return of cultural property, and this problem is being actively discussed by international organizations and in international forums.

 The purpose of the work is to study cultural values, their safety and security.

-To achieve this goal, the following tasks are solved in the work:
+To achieve this goal, the following tasks are solved:

-to get acquainted with the security and protection of cultural property;
+get acquainted with the safety and protection of cultural property;

 determine the degree of protection of cultural property;